-- Physical factors such as material hazards, noise, poor lighting, dust and dirt - A sense of unfairness and injustice arising from management process or personal relationships - Perceived imbalance between the effort required and the rewards of a job of the organisation, in the same way as you would for physical health.
+- Physical factors such as material hazards, noise, poor lighting, dust and dirt - A sense of unfairness and injustice arising from management process or personal relationships - Perceived imbalance between the effort required and the rewards of a job

+To avoid this, create a plan for supporting your staff's mental health, with clear expectations and feedback at every level of the organisation, in the same way as you would for physical health.
 Communicate wellbeing as a priority in all correspondence, have effective processes in place to tackle workplace bullying, harassment and discrimination, train managers and employees to recognise and manage psychological risks and hazards, and work towards publicly reporting your mental health records.